DynoSRC/raptor/README.md

 ## Usage

 TL;DR: Configure raptor with knowledge of your views and view model hierchy ("layout").
-Then give it a JSON blob of view models and it will stitch together the appropriate JSX for you.
+Then give it a blob of view models and it will stitch together the appropriate JSX for you.

 ### 1. Tell raptor about your views.